macanebr1412/Macan-Ebrahimzade-Project/README.md

-## Demo project developed and designed by Macan Ebrahimzade.
+# Demo project developed and designed by Macan Ebrahimzade.

-# About this Project
+## About this Project

+It has been developed using Next.js.
+Styling CSS by TailwindCSS and Shadcn.

-# Getting Started
+## Getting Started

 1. npm i